llm-bible/llm-bible.github.io/_publications/khvatskii2025do.markdown

 bibkey: khvatskii2025do
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2503.16537"}
-tags: ['Multimodal Models', 'Training Techniques', 'Reinforcement Learning', 'Pretraining Methods', 'Fine-Tuning', 'Prompting', 'Applications', 'In-Context Learning']
+tags: ['Fine-Tuning', 'Applications', 'Reinforcement Learning', 'Training Techniques', 'Pretraining Methods', 'Multimodal Models', 'Prompting', 'In-Context Learning']
 ---
 This paper examines the performance of Multimodal LLMs (MLLMs) in skilled production work, with a focus on welding.
 Using a novel data set of real-world